BMEII-AI/RadImageNet/README.md

 # RadImageNet
 Welcome to the official repository for RadImageNet.

 The RadImageNet database is an open-access medical imaging database.
 This study was designed to improve transfer learning performance on downstream medical imaging applications.
 The experiments were designed in four phases.
-The RadImageNet dataset are available by request at https://www.radimagenet.com/.
+The RadImageNet dataset are available by request at https://www.radimagenet.com/, and the dataset split csv can be found here https://drive.google.com/drive/folders/1FUir_Y_kbQZWih1TMVf9Sz8Pdk9NF2Ym?usp=sharing.
 The RadImageNet pretrained models are availble at https://drive.google.com/drive/folders/1Es7cK1hv7zNHJoUW0tI0e6nLFVYTqPqK?usp=sharing.

 ![alt text](https://github.com/BMEII-AI/RadImageNet/blob/main/util/Slide1.JPG)